muziejus/novel-maps-of-ny-2017/README.md

 `xelatex` is [XeLaTeX](https://en.wikipedia.org/wiki/XeTeX).
-It is installed as part of [TeX Live](https://www.tug.org/texlive/) and/or [MacTeX](https://tug.org/mactex). `biber` is [biber](http://biblatex-biber.sourceforge.net/), a replacement for BibTeX and formats the bibliography for the printed version of the document.
+It is installed as part of [TeX Live](https://www.tug.org/texlive/) and/or [MacTeX](https://tug.org/mactex). `biber` is [Biber](http://biblatex-biber.sourceforge.net/), a replacement for BibTeX that formats the bibliography for the printed version of the document.

 ## The html version